 Set the Thermostat to Cool

-Your thermostat needs to be in “cool” mode to provide you cold air inside your house.
+Your thermostat needs to be in “cool” mode to provide you with cold air inside your house.
 After switching on the circuit breaker, the next thing you need to do is to set the thermostat to cool the setting and your air conditioner will start working again.

 How to Know If The Problem is Not Due To A Power Outage?

 After the power outage, when you perform the steps mentioned above, your air conditioner usually starts.
 But if your air conditioner is continuously tripping the breaker, it indicates that there are different problems.
-You can call for an air conditioning service in Tucson to fix the issue with your AC.
+You can call for an air conditioning service to fix the issue with your AC.
 The reasons behind a continuously tripping breaker can be:

 Blocked or clogged air filters can restrict the airflow inside your house.
 It also puts your air conditioning system under undue stress and makes the AC work harder to achieve its temperature.
 This leads your system to overheat the end result in the tripping of the breaker.